-- 1. The Recipient shall be in default of its Grant Agreement when there has been substantial failure by a Recipient to comply with a provision of law, the grant provisions of the Pennsylvania Interest on Lawyers Trust Account Board, or a term or condition of the Recipient's current grant agreement with the Grantor; or - 2.
+- 1. The Recipient shall be in default of its Grant Agreement when there has been substantial failure by a Recipient to comply with a provision of law, the grant provisions of the Pennsylvania Interest on Lawyer Trust Accounts Board, or a term or condition of the Recipient's current grant agreement with the Grantor; or - 2.
 There has been substantial failure by a Recipient to provide high quality, economical, and effective legal assistance, as measured by generally accepted professional standards; or - 3.
 There has been an occurrence of any event which would make the Recipient ineligible to receive a grant if the Recipient were applying for one at that time, or - 4.
-There has been the submission of any materially false or intentionally misleading information to the Grantor or its Executive Director as a part of the Approved Budget, Budget Narrative, Financial Report, Financial Statements, or otherwise; or - 5.
-There has been the failure to return unused Grant funds at the end of a Grant Period unless the Grantor has approved a carryover or it is permissible under the Board's grant provisions.
+There has been the submission of any materially false or intentionally misleading information to the Grantor or its Executive Director as a part of the Approved Budget, Grant Service Plan, Grant Reports, Financial Statements, or other document provided to the Grantor or its Executive Director; or - 5.
+There has been the failure to return unused Grant funds at the end of a Grant Period unless the Grantor has approved carryover or it is permissible under the Board's grant provisions.